-Time to Move on from Congregated Settings – A strategy for Community Inclusion is a model of support where people with disabilities are supported to move from large institutions (congregated settings) to their own homes in the community with the supports they need.
-It is about supporting people to ‘live ordinary lives in ordinary places’.
+In line with the Time to Move on from Congregated Settings – A strategy for Community Inclusion report, people with disabilities are being enabled to move from large institutions (congregated settings) to their own homes in the community with the support they need.
+It is about enabling people to ‘live ordinary lives in ordinary places’

 Moving away from congregated settings to community living